Jan 3, 2026

 Best for: Patients with in-network insurance who want longer initial evaluations.

 Limitation: Insurance required (no self-pay option).
-They rely on clinical interviews instead of objective testing tools like QbCheck for ADHD diagnosis.
+They rely on clinical interviews instead of FDA-cleared objective testing tools like QbCheck for ADHD diagnosis.

 Cerebral